 Is it inappropriate to comment on older posts in my blog?
 I'm new to blogosphere and there is so much to read, fresh stuff as well as some great old articles.
 I cannot help myself from sharing some of the blog jewels with you.

-Here it goes, Barbara Ganley's post from September 2005 deals with transparent blogging and the sometimes, for students themselves, problematic public nature of a blog.
+Barbara Ganley's post from September 2005 deals with transparent blogging and the sometimes, for students themselves, problematic public nature of a blog.
 She writes:

 "The students are shy, self-conscious, some of them still figuring out how to write in English.
 They have been conditioned to succeed, to achieve, to excel, and they feel that showing their work like this exposes a weakness, a flaw, a secret.
 They don't altogether buy it that they are here in college to learn, (I'm not sure they've really thought about what that word means except in the most literal sense of acquiring a body of knowledge to be tested on) not to produce shiny objects, one after another that demonstrate their worthiness according to some unfathomable scale."